imperugo/imperugo.github.io/_drafts/2014-07-09-nodejs-azure-and-iis.markdown

 });
 ```

-Running locally the code works very well and also if you run it on your servers but not on Microsoft Azure Websites.
+Running locally the code works very well both if you run it on your dev environment or a server.
+Unfortunately it doesn't if you try to run it on Microsoft Azure Website.
 But Why?

 Adding some log I identified the problem on the port environment, basically process.env.port returns a string instead of a number (to be precise it was **\\\\.\\pipe\\e289ed7e-b57b-46bb-8bba-ad8cd1f1529c**) and consequently converting it to a number produced a *NaN* value.